AmbireTech/adex-protocol/OUTPACE.md

 @TODO channel spec: describe channelWithdraw; describe on-chain guarantees against double spending and why they work in a unidirectional channel; global withdrawn[channel] and withdrawnByAddr[channel][spender]; also `assert(available > alreadyWithdrawn)`

+@TODO answer the question "but what if someone uses older state?"

 ## Specification

+@TODO should we cover OCEAN: events, validators, aggregation function, rules for when new states are produced

 Each channel is `(creator, deposit, validUntil, validators[], spec)`, where: